DROPLOTHUB/Roblox-account-generator/README.md

+THANKS TO THE ORIGINAL CREATOR Imagine#5120
+ALL THE CREDIT IS TO HIM I JUST FIXED HIS CODE :)

 Roblox Account Generator
 - Automatically Generates Roblox Accounts
 - Fully Customisable And Doesn't Need Proxies Or Any API Solver Keys